euhackathon/public-domain/README.md

-# public-domain
+# Team Public Domain - 2016 EUHackathon entry.
-Polar visualization project from team Public Domain for the [2016 EUHackathon](http://2016.euhackathon.eu/).
+Polar visualization project from team Public Domain (@anselmbradford and @contolini) for the [2016 EUHackathon](http://2016.euhackathon.eu/).

 ## ABOUT